Posted on behalf of Anderson Cummings on Sep 13, 2016 in Auto Accidents

 This is the latest in a series of self-driving Tesla vehicle collisions, including a fatal crash in May, which the National Highway Traffic Safety Administration (NHTSA) is still investigating.

-Although, the autopilot feature is touted by some Telsa salespeople as a way to avoid having hands glued to the steering wheel, Tesla describes autopilot as a ‘hands on experience.’
+Although the autopilot feature is touted by some Tesla salespeople as a way to avoid having hands glued to the steering wheel, Tesla describes autopilot as a ‘hands-on experience.’

-The victim of the most recent Telsa crash agrees, as he believes the autopilot feature can give people a ‘false sense of security’ and reiterates that drivers must keep their hands on the steering wheels and their feet on the pedals.
+The victim of the most recent Tesla crash agrees as he believes the autopilot feature can give people a ‘false sense of security and reiterates that drivers must keep their hands on the steering wheels and their feet on the pedals.
 He is not suing the manufacturer and he still drives a Tesla but not in autopilot mode.

 If you have been injured because of a self-driving car, contact the skilled auto accident attorneys in Ft Worth at Anderson Cummings today.
 A Fort Worth injury attorney from our firm can fight for maximum compensation for the damages you have suffered.